- How To Find A Business On Sale - August 16, 2023

 You have endured multiple meetings with potential buyers.
 You’ve written dozens of emails and suffered through several rounds of negotiations to secure the best price and deal structure.
 At last you have decided on the offer to accept.
-That’s the worst of it over then?
-Think again – you have yet to experience the joys of due diligence and sale contract negotiation.
+The worst is over, right?

 What is Due Diligence (When Selling a Business)?

 If there are any weaknesses in your business, or hidden problems, they will inevitably be found.
 You should expect questionnaires running to tens of pages, endless follow up questions and requests for additional information.

 Sale & Purchase Contracts: What to Expect

 Just wait until you see the sale and purchase contract.
 If you are selling shares a minimum of seventy to eighty pages of promises you have to make about the business, and steps you will take to make the sellers whole if they turn out to be untrue.

-In my experience two things are essential – good preparation, and an unyielding commitment to full disclosure.
+Two things are essential – good preparation, and an unyielding commitment to full disclosure.

 The second area of preparation is a detailed record of the issues that have been raised, and agreements that have been made, during negotiation.
 Your broker should turn this into a detailed Letter of Intent to be signed by both buyer and seller.
 The lawyers will incorporate these details into the various contracts and supporting schedules.

 Full disclosure is an absolute requirement if your sale is to survive the two to three month journey from agreeing to a deal to legal completion.
 If problems are found by the buyers in due diligence, or if you try to change the contract at the last minute, a deal may fall apart.